neondatabase/website/next/content/docs/guides/stepzen.md

       uri: YOUR_NEON_DSN?user=YOUR_NEON_USERNAME&password=YOUR_NEON_PASSWORD&options=project=YOUR_NEON_PROJECT_ID&sslmode=require
 ```

 As shown above, you need to append `&options=project=YOUR_NEON_PROJECT_ID` to the `uri` connection string.
 This is needed to establish a secure connection to the Neon database.
 The `project` option is the ID of the project in Neon.
-You can find this ID in the Neon dashboard under **Settings** or in the URL of your project.
+You can find the project ID in the Neon Console under **Settings**, or in the URL of your project.

 The next section explores the GraphQL API to see how the connection between the Neon PostgreSQL database and StepZen works.